 2cm Quartz worktops

 One popular look among homeowners wanting a modern, contemporary look is 2cm quartz with no laminated edge.
-This stone is stronger, needing less support than granite, so you can achieve a clean, minimalist look with this thinner profile.
+Quartz stone is stronger, needing less support than granite.
+As a result, you can achieve a clean, minimalist look with this thinner profile.

 If a granite countertop is 2cm, it needs a plywood support on top of the cabinets, and a laminated edge to hide the plywood, which quartz versions don’t need.
-However, support will be needed for larger overhangs.
+However, they will need support for larger overhangs.

-In most cases, this will probably be your best bet, with durability, flexibility of design, and the chance to choose from a variety of colours and sizes.
+In most cases, 3cm countertops will probably be your best bet.
+With durability, flexibility of design, and the chance to choose from a variety of colours and sizes.